-Title of Item: Contract with Nease Personnel for Temporary Staffing Services for G. K.

-Butterfield Transportation Center

-Explanation: Nease Personnel will be providing temporary staffing for the position of Transit

-Information Officer for the G.K.
+Title of Item: Contract with Nease Personnel for Temporary Staffing Services for G. K. Butterfield Transportation Center Explanation: Nease Personnel will be providing temporary staffing for the position of Transit Information Officer for the G.K.
 Butterfield Transportation Center located at 600 South Pitt Street.
-The City is requesting one (1) Transit Information Officer additional one (1) year periods for a total of four (4) years.
+The City is requesting one (1) Transit Information Officer Position to work during normal operating hours.
+Fiscal Note: This contract is for two (2) years.
+The contract may be extended up to two (2) additional one (1) year periods for a total of four (4) years.
+Recommendation: City Council award a contract to Nease Personnel to provide temporary staffing services to the G. K. Butterfield Transportation Center.